 For the same reason as the point above, readers want to have an easy read when it comes to emails.

-You should focus on the selling points.
+You should focus on the selling points while writing email copy.
 What can your company do for them?
 Don’t boast about your industry knowledge and expertise.

 6. Choose Your Words Well